wagnerhsu/awesome-.NET-Obfuscator/README.md

 ### Guardship-.NET-Protector

 * [Guardship-.NET-Protector](https://github.com/Rustemsoft/Guardship-.NET-Protector) - Guardship .NET Protector is a development software that helps to protect the executable file of .NET application by making its code unreadable for MSIL disassemblers.
+* Commercial
 ### Goldfuscator

 * [Goldfuscator](https://github.com/AnErrupTion/Goldfuscator) - A fork of the original SimpleObfuscator project, made for training.
+* Support all .NET Frameworks
+* Support all .NET Core
 ------------------
 <!-- H -->
 ## H =>